ChenyuDataSci/DATA72000--EA--MCY/README.md

 # DATA72000--Environmental Analysis

-This repository contains the code and data materials for my MSc Dissertation / ERP project.
+### This repository contains the code and data materials for my MSc ERP project.

 The aim of this study is to compare three modelling approaches for predicting long-term mean PM2.5 concentrations across the United Kingdom: